Shi12056/Shi12056/README.md

 💻 I'm currently a PhD student in Statistics at Peking University.

-🧐 My research interest is in finding the latent structure (factor) in high-dimensional data and unstructured data analysis.
+🧐 My research interest is in finding the latent structure in high-dimensional data and unstructured data analysis.

 📫 How to reach me: jxshi@gmail.com